The Aeropress has gone from being an obscure coffee brewing contraption to a cultural institution in just a few years.

 - Enjoy your slow brew.

-Aeropress on a plane
+aeropress COFFEE on a plane

-the 5 most common errors
+the most common Aeropress mistakes

 With that in mind, here are some typical mistakes the burgeoning Aero-barista might commit and how to fix them.

 What you should do instead, is to put gentle pressure on the plunger.

-If you’re pressing the Aero directly in to a preheated mug, a lot of things can and will go wrong.
+If you’re pressing the Aero directly into a preheated mug, a lot of things can and will go wrong.

-Black coffee should to be brewed around around 200 °F, but it should be served and consumed around 140 °F.
+- Black coffee should be brewed around 200 °F (93 °C), but it should be served and consumed around 140 °F (55 °C).

 On the other hand, if you brew into a pre-heated mug, like a lot of wanna-be baristas tend to do, then your brew will be subpar.